-Larrikin Puppets perform a fun and exciting Vacation Care Puppet Show that will keep the children and staff happy!
+Larrikin Puppets perform a fun and exciting Vacation Care Puppet Show and/or a hands-on Puppetry Performance Workshop that will keep the children and staff happy!

 Brett Hansen and his funny puppet characters provide quality entertainment and fun for vacation care in and around Brisbane, the Moreton Bay Region, Ipswich, the Sunshine Coast and Gold Coast.

-We’ve performed puppet shows at St John’s Anglican College ABCC in Forest Lake, YMCA Bowen Hills, Little Genesis Outside School Hours Care in Bray Park, PCYC Vacation Care in Beenleigh, Mother Teresa PCYC in Ormeau, Forest Lake State School Outside School Hours Care, and The Lakes College Vacation Care in North Lakes.
+We’ve brought our puppet shows and puppetry workshops to St John’s Anglican College ABCC in Forest Lake, YMCA Bowen Hills, Little Genesis Outside School Hours Care in Bray Park, PCYC Vacation Care in Beenleigh, Mother Teresa PCYC in Ormeau, Forest Lake State School Outside School Hours Care, Middle Park State School OSHC, Centacare St. Ita’s OSHC in Dutton Park, Centacare St. Francis Xavier OSHC in Goodna, and The Lakes College Vacation Care in North Lakes.

 See below for full details on how you can create a special and memorable day of puppetry as part of your vacation care programme!

-We charge an initial 50% deposit to lock in the booking – $175.
+We charge an initial 50% deposit to lock in the booking.
 This ensures that the chosen booking time is yours, and we’ll knock back others wanting the same date and time.
-And then the remaining $175 can be paid in cash on the day of the event, or via direct deposit afterwards.
+And then the remaining balance can be paid in cash on the day of the event, or via direct deposit afterwards.

 Suitable for early childhood to primary school level, with plenty of humour for the staff and

-teachers to enjoy too, this is a 30 minute puppet show of songs, games, jokes, skits and comical interaction with the audience.
+teachers to enjoy too, the puppet show is 30 zany and colourful minutes of songs, games, jokes, skits and comical interaction with the audience.
 The style of puppetry is a bit like The Muppets and Sesame Street.
 The show is followed by an additional presentation (lasting about 5 minutes) where Brett demonstrates to the audience how all the puppets work.
 Then a 5-10 minute meet-and-greet were the kids can get their photo taken with Troggg the blue monster.
 All up it’s about a 45 minute performance.

 On the day:

-Puppeteer arrives about 45 minutes before the puppet show’s starting time to set up the stage, sound equipment, props and puppets.
+Puppet Show – Puppeteer Brett Hansen arrives about 45 minutes before the puppet show’s starting time to set up the stage, sound equipment, props and puppets.
 The show (as described above) is performed for 30 minutes, followed by the 5 minute “how the puppets work” demo, and the 5-10 minute meet-and-greet and photo opportunity with Troggg.
 The puppeteer then packs up.

-- 30 minute puppet show of songs, games, jokes and comical interaction with the audience – including educational material on autism acceptance worked into the show.
+- 30 minute puppet show of songs, games, jokes and comical interaction with the audience OR 1 hour hands-on puppetry performance workshop.